googleprojectzero/Jackalope/README.md

 `-iterations_per_round` - Number of times to mutate and run a sample from the corpus before moving on to the next sample.
 Defaults to 1000.
 You might consider decreasing this value for very slow targets.

+`-deterministic_mutations` - Use deterministic in addition to nondeterninistic mutations.
+Defaults to true unless the `-server` flag is used.

+`-deterministic_only` - Prioritize deterministic mutations.
+Note: even with this flag, the fuzzer is still going to use nondeterministic mutations, but only after all deterministic mutations have been exhausted.
+It might be useful when running with a `-server` to have a single clinent instance perform deterministic mutations.

 `-keep_samples_in_memory` - Whether to always keep all samples in memory.
 Defaults to true.
 Recommended unless the corpus is too large to fit in memory.

 `-track_ranges` - Enable the read range tracking feature.
 More information [here](https://github.com/googleprojectzero/Jackalope/blob/main/README_ranges.md).